-Entity Name Country of incorporation Relationship Ownership interest Qatar Aluminium Limited Q.S.C.
-Qatar Joint venture 50%
+Country of Ownership Entity Name incorporation Relationship interest Qatar Aluminium Limited Q.P.J.S.C Qatar Joint venture 50%

-Qatar Aluminum Limited Q.S.C. ("Qatalum") was registered on 24 July 2007 as a Qatari Joint Stock Company in accordance with formerly Article 68 of the Qatar Commercial Companies Law No.5 of 2002 (replaced by Article 207 of Law No. 11 of 2015 and its amendments) and the terms of its Articles of Association under commercial registration number 36539.
+Qatar Aluminum Limited Q.P.J.S.C.
+(Qatalum) was registered on 24 July 2007 as a Qatari Joint Stock Company in accordance with formerly Article 68 of the Qatar Commercial Companies Law No.5 of 2002 (replaced by Article 207 of Law No. 11 of 2015) and the terms of its Articles of Association under commercial registration number 36539.
 During 2018, QatarEnergy transferred its ownership in Qatalum to the Company.

 The principal activities of Qatalum are to produce and sell the aluminum products produced by the smelter located in Mesaieed.
-Qatalum's plant commenced its commercial production on 1 January 2010.
+Qatalums's plant commenced its commercial production on 1 January 2010.

-The financial statements of the Company for the year ended 31 December 2021 were authorised for issue on 3 February 2022 by the Board of Directors.
+The financial statements of the Company for the year ended 31 December 2022 were authorised for issue on 2 February 2023 by the Board of Directors.